Epigenetic

 Limitations

-- −Cost remains a barrier for consumer use
+- −Still expensive for consumer use

-- −Primarily available through research/clinical partnerships
+- −Mostly available through clinical or research partnerships

 Samples:Venous blood